Niji

 The built-in modules currently included with niji are:

-gtk: Theming GTK3 and GTK4 applicationshyprland: Theming hyprland window decorationshyprpaper: Wallpaper setting support for hyprpaperkitty: Theming kitty window and terminal colorsmako: Theming mako notificationssway: Theming sway window decorations and setting swaybg wallpapersswaylock: Theming your swaylock lock screenwaybar: A fully managed waybar theme
+gtk: Theming GTK3 and GTK4 applicationsqt: Theming QT5 and QT6 applicationshyprland: Theming hyprland window decorationshyprpaper: Wallpaper setting support for hyprpaperkitty: Theming kitty window and terminal colorsmako: Theming mako notificationssway: Theming sway window decorations and setting swaybg wallpapersswaylock: Theming your swaylock lock screenwaybar: A fully managed waybar themewob: Theming wob indicators

-If there is something missing from this list that you'd like to have, take a look at Custom Modules.
+If there is something missing from this list that you’d like to have, consider writing a Custom Module.

 Module gtk